 Today you’ll board an overnight flight to Denmark.
 Or, depart earlier for your pre-extension to Copenhagen.

-Please note: If you're taking advantage of the pre-trip extension to Copenhagen, you will follow the pre-trip itinerary until Day 4, when you'll board the Ocean Explorer and join your fellow base travelers for the rest of the expedition.
+Please note: If you're taking advantage of the pre-trip extension to Copenhagen, you will follow the pre-trip itinerary until Day 4, when you'll board the Ocean Odyssey and join your fellow base travelers for the rest of the journey.
 All activities and inclusions will be covered; please see the pre-trip extension itinerary for details.

 Welcome to Copenhagen, Denmark’s cosmopolitan capital.
 If you purchased your airfare from Vantage, a representative will meet you at the airport and assist with the transfer to your hotel.
 Enjoy free time at leisure to acclimate before an evening Welcome Briefing.
-Tonight, enjoy a cocktail and Welcome Dinner with your fellow expeditioners at the hotel.
+Tonight, enjoy a welcome drink and Welcome Dinner with your fellow travelers at the hotel.

-Exploring Copenhagen on your own, embark the Ocean Explorer
+Exploring Copenhagen on your own, embark the Ocean Odyssey

-If you stay in Copenhagen, you'll want to explore the Nyhavn district with its character-rich boats endlessly bobbing in the harbor, colorful line of buildings standing at attention, and umbrella-fronted cafés.
+You have the morning to uncover the delights of Copenhagen on your own.
+Perhaps you’ll explore the Nyhavn district with its character-rich boats endlessly bobbing in the harbor, colorful lines of buildings standing at attention, and umbrella-fronted cafés.
 You may also want to stroll the city’s famed Strøget, one of the longest pedestrian streets in the world.
-To get around more quickly, perhaps rent a bicycle and join the many locals who use two wheels to get around.
+To get around more quickly, perhaps rent a bicycle and join the many locals who use two wheels as their primary mode of transportation.
+This afternoon, enjoy a private and exclusive canal boat ride and take in this lovely cityscape from the water.
+Don't forget your camera — this is an experience not to be missed!

 Cliff-top castles and Danish gastronomy of Bornholm

 This morning you'll explore Bornholm Island, where the open fields and granite headlands get more days of sunshine than anywhere else in Denmark, drawing summer tourists to the sandy beaches.
 On your island tour, you’ll stop for photos at the dramatic cliff-top ruins of Hammershus, a medieval castle.
-Stop in the quaint fishing village of Svaneke, one of the best-preserved market towns on the island, and visit a fascinating 12th-century round church to admire its circular plan.
+Stop in the quaint fishing village of Svaneke, one of the best-preserved market towns on the island.

 During your visit, you'll sample firsthand the island’s burgeoning reputation as a food destination.
 Not only is its climate ideal for growing a common fig known as the Bornholm Diamond, but the island also embraces the products grown on its many farms.
 You'll stop for tastings at the Garden, a food and cultural house that showcases Bornholm’s exciting flavors before returning to the ship for lunch.

-Cultural Discovery: Relax this evening with another lecture, then savor dinner and attend a port talk to learn about tomorrow’s explorations.
+Relax this evening with a lecture on the region, then savor dinner and attend a port talk to learn about tomorrow’s explorations.

-Cultural Discovery: Learn about “The Liberation of Poland” during a captivating lecture, then enjoy another gourmet dinner and a port talk about your next remarkable city.
+Learn about the liberation of Poland during a captivating lecture, then enjoy another gourmet dinner and a port talk about your next remarkable city.

 The Hanseatic gem of Visby, Sweden

 Enjoy breakfast this morning as the ship arrives in Visby.
 This charming seaside treasure is located on the large Swedish island of Gotland.
 Rightfully declared a UNESCO World Heritage Site for the extraordinary preservation of its medieval port area, Visby was a key link in the powerful Hanseatic League.
-On your walking tour of the Old Town’s winding streets, you’ll see Almedalen Park, the Powder Tower, Fish Alley, and Visby Cathedral, then return to the ship for lunch.
+Enjoy a "Hidden Visby" walking tour, including introductions to Almedalen, Powder Tower, Fish Alley, and Visby Cathedral.
+Plus, visit the Gotland Museum, which has keys to some of the most thrilling (and locked) historical buildings and ruins in Visby.
+Join our knowledgeable guides who will unlock the doors to exciting worlds where time has stood still.
+Then return to the ship for lunch.

 Savor dinner this evening as you cruise to your next destination, cosmopolitan Riga, the Russian-flavored capital of Latvia.

-Cultural Discoveries: Tonight's dinner is a special one and takes you off the ship.
-Head to a celebrated local restaurant where you'll get a taste of traditional Latvian foods and watch a festive performance of traditional Rigan folk music and dancing.
+Head to a celebrated local restaurant for a special dinner where you'll get a taste of traditional Latvian food and watch a festive performance of traditional Rigan organ music and dancing.

 You will overnight on board in Riga.
 Take some time to attend this evening’s port talk to learn how you may further explore this charming city tomorrow.